New clue emerges over who stole $100 million de Kooning painting from museum 30 years ago

 SWEDISH CROWN JEWELS STOLEN FROM 900-YEAR-OLD CHURCH BY SPEEDBOAT-DRIVING THIEVES

 “We have no idea when they got it, how they got it, if they were involved, if they bought it from someone.
-Ultimately there’s a lot of coincidence," Rita Alter’s nephew Ron Roseman told the paper.
+Ultimately there’s a lot of coincidence," Roseman told the paper.

 At the same time he also offered another clue that may link his aunt and uncle to the disappearance.